dlemstra/Magick.NET/Readme.txt

 Breaking changes.

 Magick.NET 7.0.0.0015:
-  - MagickImage.Gamma 'getter' is now a property and Gamma has been renamed to GammaCorrect.
+  - MagickImage.Gamma 'getter' is now a property and Gamma 'setter' has been renamed to GammaCorrect.

 Magick.NET 7.0.0.0010:
   - Removed MagickImage.IsMonochrome and added new UseMonochrome property to MagickReadSettings.